DaaviidOC/SQL_Azure_to_VSCode/notes.md

 This project demonstrates the process of establishing a connection from a SQL database in Azure to Visual Studio Code.
 The objective is to provide a clear, step-by-step guide that can be followed to set up a local development environment connected to a remote Azure SQL database.

-## Data Source

-The analysis is based on a dataset stored in a CSV file, which contains [briefly describe the data, such as the type of data, key fields, etc.].
-This data was used to test the successful connection and interaction with the database.

 ## Findings and Observations

 - Successful Connection: The project successfully demonstrates how to connect Visual Studio Code to an Azure SQL database, enabling direct interaction with the database from the local environment.